chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 ## Validation

-* <big><span style="color:maroon">Begin '''Validation''' by pressing the '''"V"''' key</span></big>, or the '''"Validate"''' button from the '''camera setup''' menu on the '''EyeLink Host PC'''.<br />A '''round, coloured, cursor''' will '''show the participant's gaze position'''.
+* <big><span style="color:maroon">Begin '''Validation''' by pressing the '''"V"''' key</span></big>, or the '''"Validate"''' button from the '''camera setup''' menu on the '''EyeLink Host PC'''.<br />A '''round, coloured, cursor''' will '''show the Participant's gaze position'''.
 * Once the '''cursor appears stable and close to the target''', press '''"ENTER"''' to '''manually accept the first fixation''', then '''let the sequence run by itself''', or '''manually accept''' each fixation by pressing '''"ENTER"'''.
-* '''Every time''' the participant’s gaze '''reaches a validation point''', a '''cross is displayed''' to '''mark its computed position relative to the target''' and a value ('''degrees of deviation''') appears on screen next to it.<br /> '''<span style="color:red">All these values need to be below 1 degree of error.</span>'''
+* '''Every time''' the Participant’s gaze '''reaches a validation point''', a '''cross is displayed''' to '''mark its computed position relative to the target''' and a value ('''degrees of deviation''') appears on screen next to it.<br /> '''<span style="color:red">All these values need to be below 1 degree of error.</span>'''
 * As with the '''Calibration''' procedure, if necessary '''<span style="color:blue">use the "Backspace" key in the middle of a Validation sequence to redo data collection</span>''' for the '''last''' or '''last few Validation points collected'''.
 * After '''the final fixation is collected''', the '''average and maximum errors are displayed at the bottom of the screen''', and the '''accuracy is scored'''.<br />'''Each eye is graded separately, using coloured messages similar to the calibration results:'''<br>
 ** <big>'''<span style="color: white;background-color: #0BDA51"> GOOD </span>'''</big>'''   (green background): Errors are generally acceptable.<br />
 ** <big>'''<span style="color: white;background-color: grey"> FAIR</span>'''</big>'''   (grey background): Errors are moderate, calibration should be improved.<br />
 ** <big>'''<span style="color: white;background-color: red"> POOR </span>'''</big>'''   (red background): Errors are too high for useful eye tracking.<br />
-*** '''View the pattern of errors for each target position'''.<br />'''If only one target has a large error''', the participant may have '''simply mis-fixated that point''', and the '''validation can be repeated to check this''': '''press "ESC" to return to the Camera Setup screen, and press "V" to repeat the validation'''.<br />'''If a systematic pattern of error is seen''' (i.e. '''all fixations''' on '''the left side are too low''') there is '''probably a calibration or camera setup problem'''.
+*** '''View the pattern of errors for each target position'''.<br />'''If only one target has a large error''', the Participant may have '''simply mis-fixated that point''', and the '''validation can be repeated to check this''': '''press "ESC" to return to the Camera Setup screen, and press "V" to repeat the validation'''.<br />'''If a systematic pattern of error is seen''' (i.e. '''all fixations''' on '''the left side are too low''') there is '''probably a calibration or camera setup problem'''.
 In this case, '''press "ESC" to return to the Camera Setup screen, adjust the set-up as needed, and repeat the calibration'''.
 * '''Repeat the Calibration''' if '''Validation is poor''' ('''<span style="color:red">deviations of more than 1 degree are observed for each point</span>''').
 * Press '''"Accept"''' or '''"ENTER"''' when you're happy with the Validation results.
 * Close '''"Track"''' if the '''Validation is good'''.
 If '''using EyeLink PTB code''', pressing '''“ESC”''' will '''exit to your experiment (ending the calibration/validation routine)'''.<br /><br />